In SQL, the PRIMARY KEY

 Here, the college_id column is the PRIMARY KEY

 .
-This means, the values of this column must be unique as well as it cannot contain NULL
+This means that the values of this column must be unique and it cannot contain NULL

 values.